 With a wide bandwidth DC-coupled output, these detectors are ideal for monitoring fast pulsed lasers as well as DC optical sources.
 The direct photodiode anode current is provided on a side panel BNC.
 This output is easily converted to a positive voltage using a terminating resistor.
 When looking at high-speed signals, Thorlabs recommends using a 50 Ω load resistor.
 For lower bandwidth applications, our variable terminator or fixed stub-style terminators quickly adjusts the measured voltage.
-The detectors below do not have amplifiers or built-in gain, which generally allows them to operate at higher speeds than our PDA series of amplified photodetectors; for applications that require gain or switchable filters, a PDA amplified photodetector may be more suitable.
+The detectors below do not have amplifiers or built-in gain, which generally allows them to operate at higher speeds than our PDA series of amplified photodetector; for applications that require gain or switchable filters, a PDA amplified photodetector may be more suitable.

 All connections and controls are located away from the light path, which simplifies integration of our detectors in enclosed spaces.
 Every detector has internal SM05 (0.535"-40) threading and external SM1 (1.035"-40) threading.
-Each DET housing includes a detachable Ø1" Optic Mount (SM1T1) that allows for Ø1" optical components, such as optical filters and lenses, to be mounted along the optical axis.
-Each DET detector can also be mounted in a cage system, lens tube system, or on a Ø1/2" optical post.
-Except for the DET10C and DET20C, each unit's housing features two universal taps that accept both 8-32 and M4.
-The housing for the DET10C and DET20C features two 8-32 tapped holes (M4 for /M models).
-For more information about the location of these mounting points and mounting these units, please see the Housing Features and Mounting Options tabs.
+Each DET housing includes a detachable Ø1" Optic Mount (SM1T1) that allows for Ø1" optical components, such as optical filters and lenses, to be tabs.

-Click to Enlarge The Red Battery Test Button on the DET10D2
+The Red Battery Test Button on the DET10D2